Asatsa/internship_repo1/Internship Report.md

 I worked on developing a new pipeline, DADA2, with collegues @Simeone hebrew and @Kauthar Omar.
 This experience was eye opening.
 I was able to develop skills in R programming and more importantly, problem solving and/or debugging.
 You can find my scripts and the reports [here](https://github.com/mbbu/16S_Accreditation)

 #### HPC computing
 This is was introduced in part with the accredetation because the data was to be analysed on icipe hpc.
-This included basic navigation between the notes e.t.c.
+This included basic navigation between the nodes e.t.c.

 ### Challenges
 1. Git on the commandline
 2. workflow languages

-### conclusion
+### Conclusion
 My experience so far at ICIPE has been a learning marathon which I appreciate.
-I am looking forward to doing a mini-project to solidify these programming skills and also teach me how to make proper biological inferences from analyis of bioilogical data
+I am looking forward to :
+1. A mini-project to solidify these programming skills and also teach me how to make proper biological inferences from analyis of bioilogical data
+2. Getting atleast conversant with nextflow
+3. Go back to  git on the command line